Stimul8d/Dave-Huntley/src/content/blog/building-your-first-x-matrix.md

 ---
   title: "Building Your First X-Matrix"
-publishDate: "2024-03-01"
-category: "Leadership & Transformation"
+  category: "Lean Thinking"
+  order: 2
   tags: ["strategy", "leadership", "x-matrix", "hoshin"]
   summary: "Forget complicated tools.
 Here's how to build an x-matrix in Excel that actually drives alignment."
-readingTime: 10
   draft: false
 ---

 Right, let's build an x-matrix.
 You'll need Excel and about an hour with your team.